- 2 ripe, fresh tomatoes, thinly sliced

 - As soon as the egg mixture has formed a skin over the base of the wok or frying pan, add the sliced tomatoes.

 - Wait until the egg is just cooked and tomatoes just hot.
 Add the scallions, stir once or twice, and then slide onto a serving plate.

 Note: This is a popular Chinese dish that is easy to prepare.

 Hands down, eggs are one of the best sources of high-quality, complete protein available.
 Because of this, eggs are often the standard against which other foods are compared to determine their quality as a source of protein.

-Despite their reputation as a high cholesterol food, eggs do not raise cholesterol levels in most people.
+Despite their reputation as a high cholesterol food, eggs do not raise cholesterol levels for most people.
 Eggs are, however, a good source of healthy fat, with 38 percent monounsaturated fat and 16 percent polyunsaturated fat.

 Eggs are also high in tryptophan, an amino acid used in the synthesis of neurotransmitters such as serotonin and melatonin that aid in relaxation and promote good sleep.
 Getting proper rest is important to rejuvenate and revitalize the body.
-A well rested body regains its strength and energy more readily and has an easier time recovering from adrenal fatigue.
+A well-rested body regains its strength and energy more readily and has an easier time recovering from adrenal fatigue.

 Tryptophan is also used to synthesize niacin, a B vitamin needed for healthy digestion.
 Niacin also keeps your skin healthy, reduces skin inflammation, and improves cognitive function, all issues that adrenal fatigue sufferers often face.